 Why Beauty and Retail “Giants” Pivoted to Wellness?

-Health and beauty are now part of a greater sector: the wellness industry, covering nutrition, fitness, beauty, food, cosmetics and more, which is worth up to £2.8 trillion worldwide, according to the Global Wellness Institute.
+According to the Global Wellness Institute, health and beauty are now part of a more significant sector: the wellness industry, covering nutrition, fitness, beauty, food, cosmetics, and more, which is worth up to £2.8 trillion worldwide, according to the Global Wellness Institute.

-From personalized beauty boxes such as Birchbox to advanced AI cosmetic solutions, consumers have never had as much freedom and choice.
-Wellness consumers are becoming experts in perceiving the real value of wellness products and services.
+Consumers have never had as much freedom and choice from personalized beauty boxes such as Birchbox to advanced AI cosmetic solutions.
+Wellness consumers are becoming experts in perceiving the actual value of wellness products and services.
 Therefore, consumers are demanding proof and trustworthiness from brands.

-While some brands are struggling to deliver the value of wellness products, more innovative brands are experimenting with technology to become more trustworthy and saturated.
+While some brands are struggling to deliver wellness products, more innovative brands are experimenting with technology to become more trustworthy and saturated.

 How Companies Are Adapting to the Health and Wellness Boom?

-The key players in pharma and consumer health, such as Pfizer Bayer, RiteAid and Johnson & Johnson, attempt to reach the full range of “beauty healthy” customers through supermarkets and drug chains as well as online.
+The key players in pharma and consumer health, such as Pfizer, Bayer, RiteAid, and Johnson & Johnson, attempt to reach the full range of “beauty healthy” customers through supermarkets and drug chains, and online.
 Using their resources in R&D and investing in technology, they develop multitasking dietary supplements and cosmeceuticals that aim to deliver combined health, nutrition, and beauty benefits.

-Unilever is another example that branching into the consumer health arena.
+Unilever is another example of branching into the consumer health arena.
 Unilever’s Dove Nutritive Solutions app enables customers to customize products according to their specific skin and hair needs.

 The wellness industry boom is driven by personalized technology and innovative solutions.
-As a result, wellness, safety, technology and preventative health have become the primary focus for every brand strategy moving forward.
-Building a significant online presence and digital activation is a must, but brick-and-mortar experience should not be left behind as physical shopping is a preferred choice among consumers and their renewed desire to return to stores post-pandemic.
+As a result, wellness, safety, technology, and preventative health have become the primary focus for every brand strategy moving forward.
+Building a significant online presence and digital activation is a must.
+Still, brick-and-mortar experience should not be left behind as physical shopping is a preferred choice among consumers and their renewed desire to return to stores post-pandemic.

 Beauty-from-Within: Essential Natural Ingredients